Universities worldwide use Deepnote to collaborate with others and teach data science.

 |30 days of history|

 Deepnote provides a way to create assignments shared with your class or to collaboratively work on group assignments.
 By default, all of your projects are private and only visible to you.
-By getting the Education plan, you can create a free Deepnote team which allows you to easily share & manage projects with students and peers.
+By getting the Education plan, you can create a free Deepnote workspace that allows you to easily share & manage projects with students and peers.

-Each member of a team gets 750 hours of the Standard machine for free (in addition to their hours on the personal accounts).
-Advanced machines, such as GPUs, are paid.
-If you need advanced machines for your course, let us know at firstname.lastname@example.org.
+Each member of a workspace gets 750 hours of the Basic machine for free (in addition to their hours on the personal accounts).
+Advanced machines, such as GPUs, are paid for.
+If you need advanced machines for your course, let us know at email@example.com